-- 5.13 Saved Policies D2, D2A, H8 and H9 of the Milton Keynes Local Plan 2001 2011 and Core Strategy Policies CS13 and CS18, along with the Residential Design Guide seek high quality design and appropriate density that relates well to the surrounding area and design out opportunities for crime.
+- 5.13 Plan:MK policies D1, D2, D3, D5, and HN1, along with the Residential Design Guide seek high quality design and appropriate density that relates well to the surrounding area, with a high level of residential amenity and design out opportunities for crime.
 In addition, section 12 of the NPPF and in particular paragraph 127 provides guidance in respect of design considerations for development. - 5.14 Design code details have been submitted and approved under planning ref 18/01631/CONS.
 The Design Code sets the framework for which future reserved matters applications should be implemented.
 It aims to explain and develop the urban design approach, movement principles, street hierarchies, open space, detailing and security principles to be applied to the detailed designs.
 The Design Code seeks to control the design of development aspects that are considered necessary to achieve a high quality place, ensuring flexibility within individual parcels whilst a coherent identity across the site is achieved.
 It is also intended to form a material consideration in the determination of future reserved matters applications by establishing an agreed set of rules to achieve a high quality environment. - 5.15 As a large part of this site sits within the Strategic Land Allocation (SLA) area, which will be a separate neighbourhood from Wavendon and Wavendon Gate, the scheme has been designed to reference the character of the new neighbourhood and not that of the existing neighbourhoods.
 The Council's Urban Design Officer is content that this has been proposed on site, and that the scheme complies with the approved Design Code.
-The case officer agrees. - 5.16 The Strategic Land Allocation includes a Green Buffer under Core Strategy Policy CS5 which is repeated in the Plan:MK proposals map.
+The case officer agrees. - 5.16 The SLA includes a Green Buffer in the Plan:MK proposals map and detailed in Plan:MK policy SD7.
 The Green Buffer covers a large section of the site, as well as The Stables and the land north of Wavendon village to maintain separation between the village and the SLA area.
 As established, housing is already permitted on the site via the outline application, and concern regarding complete loss of this Landscape Buffer was raised by Urban Design Officer's during the application.
-The proposal was subsequently revised to establish a 30 metre wide buffer along the whole of the eastern boundary with The Stables, acting as a landscape buffer for compliance with the aims of policy CS5 and the proposals map and to address concerns regarding the proximity between the dwellings and The Stables on the grounds of residential amenity (to be addressed later in this report).
-With this landscape buffer installed and maintained, it is considered that the impact on the character of the area has been fully addressed through revisions to the proposal, and the proposal is considered
+The proposal was subsequently revised to establish a 30 metre wide buffer along the whole of the eastern boundary with The Stables, acting as a landscape buffer to address concerns regarding the proximity between the dwellings and The Stables on the grounds of residential amenity (to be addressed later in this report).
+With this landscape buffer installed and maintained, it is considered that the impact on the character of the area has been fully addressed through revisions to the proposal, and the proposal is considered compliant with policy SD7 in this regard, and Plan:MK policy D1 and D2 in relating well to the surrounding environment.

-- compliant with policy CS5 in this regard, Local Plan Policy D2 in relating well to the surrounding environment. - 5.17 On this basis, it is considered that the proposed style and layout of the development is appropriate within this context.
-It is therefore concluded that the design of the development would be acceptable and would comply with Policies H8, H9 and CS13 and the Residential Design Guide.
+5.17 On this basis, it is considered that the proposed style and layout of the development is appropriate within this context.
+It is therefore concluded that the design of the development would be acceptable and would comply with policies HN1, D1, D2, D3 and the Residential Design Guide.